Or, Object-Oriented Program Algebra and the Art of Elegant Programming

 - Replace Inheritance With Delegation do this if you are violating the Liskov Substitution Principle (LSP)

-- Replace Delegation With Inheritance inverse of above; inheritance is more expressive, delegation is more flexible
+- Replace Delegation With Inheritance inverse of above; inheritance is more expressive (because of is-a, LSP), delegation is more flexible (no need to require LSP etc)

 - Encapsulate Field aka "use getters and setters", to limit accessibility and support change